alfert/baumeister/README.md

 * [ ] Store the build log in a flat file per build
 * [ ] Retrieve the build status for each project and render nice icons
 * [ ] Introduce dedicated build views for each project and build number
+* [ ] Have a dedicated build-run button for a project

 ## Binary Releases and Configuration